TITLE: Mail Clerk

 *lifting over 50 lbs requires assistance and/or use of mechanical devices such as forklift, hand truck, etc.

 High school diploma or equivalent; one year of work experience or training involving application of multiple procedures.
 Ability to perform computer data entry/retrieval procedures.
 Must have the ability to work on an independent basis and keep accurate records.
-Must posses good communication skills.
+Must possess good communication skills.

 Basic knowledge of safety procedures related to handling of chemicals and other potentially hazardous material OR willingness to attend related training upon hire and on an on-going basis.
 Must have valid driver's license to operate a motor vehicle in State of Oregon and possess acceptable driving record.
 Must be able to meet requirements for forklift driver certification.